 Having purchased the Nilfisk C110.4 with the compact patio and decking cleaner, I was keen to try this attachment.

-However, on testing it, although it does do a good job, and it does prevent the water from spraying everywhere, I found that I could get just as good a result using one of the other two spay attachments; with the added bonus that with the spay attachments I could see what I was doing.
+However, on testing it, although it does do a good job, and it does prevent the water from spraying everywhere, I found that I could get just as good a result using one of the other two spay attachments—with the added bonus that with the spray attachments I could see what I was doing.

 Therefore, in conclusion, as nice as this attachment is, I’ll not be using it as often as I originally hoped.
-Instead, I’ll just stick to using the other two spay attachments, which does just as good a job.
+Instead, I’ll just stick to using the other two spray attachments, which do just as good a job.